 The Inventory Contacts Report found in MyChem can provide specific contact information to emergency responders.
-Additionally, the contact information should match what is on the MyChem Caution Sign on the entrance(s) to each room where chemicals/compressed gases are stored.
 Those who are already designated as Responsible Persons for their shop's chemical inventory in MyChem are the only ones that have full access to their specific shop's chemical inventories.